From Budapest to €70 tickets — all to know about the Champions League 2026

 Champions League final teams

 The 2026 UEFA Champions League final will feature Arsenal and Paris Saint-Germain.
-Arsenal reached the final after defeating Atlético Madrid in the semi-finals on aggregate 2-1, while PSG advanced after overcoming Bayern Munich on aggregate 6-5.
+Arsenal reached the final after defeating Atlético Madrid in the semi-finals with a 2-1 aggregate score, while PSG advanced after overcoming Bayern Munich with a 6-5 aggregate score.

 The two football clubs have enjoyed impressive campaigns in their respective leagues, with both securing domestic league titles.
-Their meeting sets up a mouth-watering clash expected to attract massive global television audiences, driven by the star players on display and the rich history shared between the two sides.
+Their meeting sets up a mouth-watering clash expected to attract huge global audiences.

 Champions League final ticket prices